bgd-labs/aave-proposals-v3/src/20241104_AaveV3EthereumLido_OnboardGHOAndMigrateStreamsToLidoInstance/OnboardGHOAndMigrateStreamsToLidoInstance.md

 ## Specification

-The below details the parameter configuration of the GHO Reserve on the Lido instance of Aave v3.
+The below details the parameter configuration of the GHO Reserve on the Prime instance of Aave v3.

 | Parameter                 |                                      Value |
 | ------------------------- | -----------------------------------------: |